|

 schemes, clearance of 'unsightly' natural beach vegetation have almost

-exterminated these once common animals. due to loss of our natural
+exterminated these once common animals.
+Well-intentioned beach clean

 Land